jackw01/led-control/README.md

 # led-control
-Advanced WS2812/SK6812 LED controller with Python animation programming and web code editor/control interface for Raspberry Pi
+Advanced WS2812/SK6812 LED controller with Python pattern shader programming and web code editor/control interface for Raspberry Pi

 ## Features
 * Lightweight, responsive web interface works on both desktop and mobile devices
 * In-browser code editor with smart indentation, syntax highlighting, and syntax error detection makes creating animation patterns easy
+* Animation patterns are defined as Python functions that work similarly to fragment shaders
 * Supports cheap and readily available WS281x and SK6812 LED strips and strings
-* Capable of achieving up to 350 FPS on 60 LEDs and 160 FPS on 150 LEDs on a Raspberry Pi Zero (see note below)
+* Capable of achieving up to 380 FPS on 60 LEDs and 160 FPS on 150 LEDs on a Raspberry Pi Zero (see note below)
 * Web backend written in Python using the [Flask](https://github.com/pallets/flask) web framework
 * Color conversions, color correction, and final rendering steps are done in a C extension module for maximum performance

 ### Framerate Note
-Only very simple animation patterns will run this fast.
-More complex patterns will run slower, but framerates should stay above 24FPS even with large numbers of LEDs (150).
+Only very simple shaders will run this fast.
+More complex shaders will run slower, but framerates should stay comfortably above 24FPS even with large numbers of LEDs (150).
 This should not be an issue unless you are trying to display very fast-moving animations on long LED strips.
 All of the framerate numbers here were obtained from testing on a Raspberry Pi Zero, and almost any other Raspberry Pi will be able to run animations faster.

 ## Install
 ### Software Setup